 Part Ten FAQs About Respiratory Therapists

-• At a minimum, respiratory therapists are required to obtain an associate’s degree which can be completed in as little as two years if done full time.
+- At a minimum, respiratory therapists are required to obtain an associate’s degree, which can be completed in as little as two years if done full-time.
 Obtaining the recommended bachelor’s degree will take roughly four years.
-If an individual decides to complete their degree on a part-time basis, it will take longer.
+It will take longer if an individual decides to complete their degree part-time.

-• Being a respiratory therapist is a great job and also very in demand.
-RTs have the flexibility to work in a variety of locations full time, party time, and/or per diem.
-Respiratory therapists are consistently ranked at the top in the U.S. News & World Report best healthcare jobs.
-In 2021, it was reported #22 on the list.
+- Being a respiratory therapist is a great job and also very in demand.
+RTs have the flexibility to work in a variety of locations full-time, party time, and/or per diem.
+Respiratory therapists are consistently ranked highly in the U.S. News & World Report for their best healthcare jobs.
+In 2021, it was reported as #22 on the list.